wheesinsty/advisory-generator/README.md

     How to resolve: Ensure that the advisory template and the excel sheets are closed.

 ## Credits
-Thank you to Herman and Clarice for giving me this opportunity and for helping me along the way :`)`
+Thank you to my team for giving me this opportunity and for helping me along the way :`)`